How a Man's Best Friend Is More Than Just a Companion

 Dogs go to work

 Dogs are one of humans’ most popular companions.
 They are also very intelligent and can be well-trained to help their humans with certain tasks such as herding cattle, making farm life much easier for the farmer.
-Additionally, dogs are trained in other professions and can help detect illegal drugs, bombs, scents from a crime scene.
+Additionally, dogs are trained in other professions and can help detect illegal drugs, bombs, and scents from a crime scene.
 They are the “right-hand man” to many police forces.
 Dogs have worked with law enforcement agencies since the 1800s.
 The bloodhound in England was responsible for searching for Jack the Ripper in 1888.
 In 1889, Belgium started training dogs to work in the police force.

 Today K-9 units are quite common, and these dogs play a very special role in police work.
 It is not uncommon for the general public to own a dog to protect their home.
 As territorial animals, dogs can be trained to protect the house and yard, to bark as an intruder alert, and to attack on demand when their property and owners are threatened.

 Assistance dogs help people with all kinds of disabilities function in society.
 The most well-known type of assistance canine is the guide dog that helps the visually impaired.
 Hearing dogs alert the deaf to dangers, alarms, or other important noises.
 Many assistance dogs have been trained to help veterans or people with PTSD cope with this disorder and other mental disorders.
-These service dogs can help those struggling with mental challenges to navigate through everyday life.
+These service dogs can help those struggling with mental challenges navigate through everyday life.

 The emotional role of pet companionship

 Of course, the most popular reason we have dogs is for their companionship.
-Evidence shows that dogs help people live a healthier and happier life.
+Evidence shows that dogs help people live healthier and happier lives.
 Dogs have been shown to improve their humans’ cardiovascular and mental health by reducing blood pressure, increasing exercise, and decreasing stress and anxiety levels.
 They have also been shown to help in the treatment of depression and grief.

 Nearly 78 million dogs are pets in the United States.
 Just like Queen Elizabeth, many people around the world report that their dogs are part of the family and just as important as their children and spouses.
 In fact, many romantic partners jokingly argue they prefer their dog over their spouse and it is not uncommon for couples to fight over custody of the dog after a breakup ensues.
-Dogs steal our hearts, chew our shoes and may wreak havoc in our lives but they bring us endless amounts of joy and allow us to engage in social interactions.
+Dogs steal our hearts, chew our shoes, and may wreak havoc in our lives but they bring us endless amounts of joy and allow us to engage in social interactions.
 Dogs’ friendly and outgoing personalities enable them to expose their human companions to other individuals, potentially facilitating new friendships among humans.
 Additionally, dogs can serve as activity partners, show animals, and surrogates for human companionship.

 Dogs play a major role in animal-assisted therapy.
 They are known to visit patients in hospitals, visit the elderly in nursing homes, and provide companionship for those who have been diagnosed with mental and physical ailments.
 At the end of the day, dogs may be “man’s best friend,” but they also serve many important purposes in society.